 Deducting the costs of learning new skills

 The first thing we need to ask is whether this training is for helping you in your current line of work or if you are learning a new trade or business.
 If you are trying to start a new career—for example, studying for and taking the exam for your real estate license—then these expenses would not be tax deductible.
-On the other hand, if you are already practicing as a real estate agent and you were to take courses to improve your skills, then those costs would be tax deductible.
+On the other hand, if you are already practicing as a real estate agent or blog writer and you were to take courses to improve your skills, then those costs would be tax deductible.
+Even tuition expenses would be tax deductible.

 While learning skills for a new line of work won’t qualify as a deduction against your 1099 income, if you took courses at a college or university, you may qualify for a tax credit known as the Lifetime Learning Credit.
-We will look at that next.
+We will look at that next section.

 The Lifetime Learning Credit